Salsabilachattah/nextjsApp/README.md

 npm run build
 npm run dev
 ```
-- Open [http://localhost:3000](http://localhost:3000) with your browser to see the application , or visit this [http://www.reseau4thewin.com](link)
+- Open [http://localhost:3000](http://localhost:3000) with your browser to test the application

 ## What functionnalities does the website offer ?